In this guide, we’ll answer the question, “what is local SEO?”

 - Verified Google My Business listing.

-- Optimized Google My Business listing with keywords in the business title
+- Optimized Google My Business listing with keywords in the business title if it’s part of the legal entity name

 - Optimized online directories and citations with keywords in the business decription.